Residential Treatment Program in Heber, UT

 What is Residential Treatment?

-Wasatch Crest’s residential treatment program is intended for individuals who are just beginning their substance abuse recovery journeys.
+Wasatch Crest’s gender-specific residential treatment programs are intended for men and women who are just beginning their substance abuse recovery journeys.
 During treatment, clients receive 24-hour care from our medical, mental health, and support staff.

-The program is open to both men and women and has the capacity to cater to twenty clients at a time.
-Clients have access to individual, group, family, and recreational therapy, as well as psychiatric and medical care.
+By offering separate programs to men and women, our gender-specific treatment can more precisely care for the varying ways men and women experience substance use disorders.
+The program men’s program has the capacity to cater to 20 clients at a time, while the women’s program is open to 16 clients at a time.
+Clients have access to individual, group, family, and adventure-based experiential therapy, as well as psychiatric and medical care.

 The average length of stay in our residential treatment center is 30 days.
 Throughout their stay, clients work through specific levels of healing and personal development with corresponding therapeutic exercises.